Gravitational back-reaction is magical: Holographic Magic and Gravity

 \section{Holographic Magic and Gravity}

-Heuristically, anti-flatness of the entanglement spectrum is critical in emerging gravity.
-Various approaches for (entanglement) entropic derivations of the Einstein's equations make use of entanglement first law in both AdS/CFT, e.g.\cite{Blanco_2013,Faulkner_2014,swingle2014universality,Czech_2017}, and beyond~\cite{Jacobson_2016,Cao_2017,Cao_2018}.
+Heuristically, antiflatness of the entanglement spectrum is critical in emerging gravity.
+Various approaches for (entanglement) entropic derivations of the Einstein's equations make use of entanglement first law in both AdS/CFT, e.g., Ref.~\cite{Blanco_2013,Faulkner_2014,swingle2014universality,Czech_2017}, and beyond~\cite{Jacobson_2016,Cao_2017,Cao_2018}.
 This simple relation connects the stress energy by way of modular Hamiltonian $H_A=-\log \rho_A$.
 Under a perturbation $\rho_A\rightarrow \rho_A+\delta \rho$ such that $\delta S \equiv S(\rho_A+\delta \rho) - S(\rho_A)$ and $\delta \langle H_A\rangle \equiv \Tr[H_A \delta{\rho}]$, then to linear order $\delta S = \delta \langle H_A\rangle$.
 As entropy is linked to the area of an extremal surface and $H_A$ can be linked to functions of the stress energy tensor in quantum field theories, $\delta\langle H_A\rangle$ is connected to perturbation in stress energy caused by the perturbation $\delta\rho$ while $\delta S$ can be linked to the area and hence metric perturbation.
-The combination of these relations produce the Hamiltonian constraint, where a covariantized version leads to the (linearized) Einstein's equations.
-It is clear that if the spectrum was flat, i.e. the system has zero non-local magic and the modular Hamiltonian is proportional to the identity, then no state perturbation can ever incur entropy and therefore metric perturbations, let alone Einstein gravity.
-Therefore, it is natural to link non-local magic to the emergence of gravity by way of entanglement spectrum.
+The combination of these relations produce the Hamiltonian constraint, where a covariantized version leads to (linearized) Einstein's equations.
+It is clear that if the spectrum was flat, i.e. the system has zero nonlocal magic and the modular Hamiltonian is proportional to the identity, then no state perturbation can ever incur entropy and therefore metric perturbations, let alone Einstein gravity.
+Therefore, it is natural to link nonlocal magic to the emergence of gravity by way of entanglement spectrum.

-In this section, we examine non-local magic in CFTs with dual gravity theories.
-Although it is speculated that non-local magic should play an important role in the dual theory \cite{white_conformal_2021,nogo}, the precise relation has not been made clear.
-We now provide a holographic dual of non-local magic: non-local magic in the CFT is backreaction in the bulk. { Note that in this section we always take the large central charge limit}.
+In this section, we examine nonlocal magic in CFTs with dual gravity theories.
+Although it is speculated that nonlocal magic should play an important role in the dual theory \cite{white_conformal_2021,nogo}, the precise relation has not been made clear.
+We now provide a holographic dual of nonlocal magic: nonlocal magic in the CFT is backreaction in the bulk. { Note that in this section we always take the large central charge limit}.